 Megan is right: it is getting harder to achieve the American dream.
 According to research led by Raj Chetty, an economist at Stanford University, it is becoming, with each passing generation, less and less likely that children will earn more than their parents.
-In fact, the decline in economic mobility has been stark.
+In fact, the decline in economic mobility has been steep.
 Over 90 percent of children born in the average American household in 1940 made more money than their parents.
-But only half of Millennials, many of whom were born in the 1980s and entered the working world during the Great Recession, will earn more over their lifetimes than their parents.
+But only half of Millennials, many of whom were born in the 1980s and entered the workforce during the Great Recession, will earn more over their lifetimes than their parents.

 Americans of all generations seem to understand this.
 In the winter of 2017, New America commissioned a survey of the general public ages 18 and older to better understand perceptions of higher education and economic mobility.
 The results show that people are aware that the American Dream is increasingly out of reach.
 They recognize, however, that higher education is an important social good.
-Not only do individuals with a college education make more over their lifetimes, a more educated populace will benefit society in multiple ways, including by increasing tax revenues and lowering unemployment.
+Not only do individuals with a college education make more over their lifetimes, but a more educated populace benefits society in multiple ways, including by increasing tax revenues and lowering unemployment.

 In this report, we explore this pessimism about the American Dream, the undelivered promise of American higher education, and the value of public colleges and universities.
 Although we explore opinions across multiple demographics, our report provides an opportunity to understand how the opinions and knowledge about higher education of older generations compare to Millennials and their even younger counterparts, Generation Z.